matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ### `--maxConcurrency=<num>`

-Prevents Jest from executing more than the specified amount of tests at the same time.
+Prevents elric from executing more than the specified amount of tests at the same time.
 Only affects tests that use `test.concurrent`.

 ### `--maxWorkers=<num>|<string>`

 Alias: `-w`.
 Specifies the maximum number of workers the worker-pool will spawn for running tests.
 In single run mode, this defaults to the number of the cores available on your machine minus one for the main thread.
-In watch mode, this defaults to half of the available cores on your machine to ensure Jest is unobtrusive and does not grind your machine to a halt.
+In watch mode, this defaults to half of the available cores on your machine to ensure elric is unobtrusive and does not grind your machine to a halt.
 It may be useful to adjust this in resource limited environments like CIs but the defaults should be adequate for most use-cases.

 For environments with variable CPUs available, you can use percentage based configuration: `--maxWorkers=50%`